 Ans .

 B

-nlog m > f(n) for all m>4 [Using case-1: Master Theorem]
+Now according to Master Theorem a=m , b=2 and f(n)=an2 nlog m > f(n) for all m>4 [Using case-1: Master Theorem] so solution is O(nlg m) Ans : B Note :

-Note : img inplace of img
+inplace of

+Ans .